Subject code transition from TC to MI (effective fall 2015)

 - Media & Information (B.A. and B.S.) - Bachelors of Arts and Bachelors of Science options are available with concentrations in TV, Cinema & Radio, Interactive and Social Media, or Media Management.
 The B.A. requirements and B.S. requirements are available.

-Along with selecting a Major, all students must also select a Concentration.
+Along with selecting a Major, all students must also select a Concentration and Cognate.

 "Concentration" is an official MSU academic term used to describe a component of one's undergraduate major.
 A concentration gives you defined focus in an area within your major.